 He’ll talk about last year’s performance, and he’ll thank the product team for their attention to quality.
 He’ll also need a few props on stage.
 He’ll have slides, with two videos.
 Those videos are MOS, or silent, so they’ll play behind him as a visual while he speaks over them, no need to dip the house lights.
 You’d like him to have a lavalier since he’s up there for 10 minutes, a long time to hold a handheld microphone.
 And lastly, but most importantly for Brett, when he reviews this, he knows he is supposed to pitch to John who is up next.
 Without this information, Brett may just say, “Thank you, that’s all for me” and walk off the stage, leaving a very awkward transition for John to get up there.

 EXAMPLE TWO: SIZZLE VIDEO

-19. 9:55am.
+19. 9:55 am.
 3mins.
 VIDEO: Highlight Sizzle.
 VIDEO.
 Remove Podium.
 VIDEO.
 Strong audio, stage dark, dip house lights, video on DSMs.
-Jane takes stage during video.
+Jane takes the stage during the video.

 This isn’t a normal video, it’s very high energy, so you’ve asked the audio tech to make it loud.
 Your lighting director will make the stage dark (for the podium to be removed without distracting the audience with the transition).
 House lights are dipped to make the energetic video more dramatic.
 You’ve also asked for the DSMs (downstage monitors–the TVs in front of the stage for your presenters to see their slides) to change from showing their typical slides to show this video.
 You’ve told Jane she needs to take the stage while this happens so that when it ends there’s no awkward waiting, she’s ready for her segment.
 She won’t be able to see the projector screens on stage so asking for the video to show in the DSMs will help her feel confident in knowing when it’s over.